zkhatami88/JOSSSubmission/paper.md

 asynchronous API and employing adaptive scheduling.
 The consequent use of futures intrinsically enables overlap of computation and communication and constraint-based synchronization.
-HPX is able to maintain load balance among all the available resources resulting in significantly reducing the processor starvation and effective latencies while controlling overheads.
+HPX is able to maintain load balance among all the available resources resulting in significantly reducing processor starvation and effective latencies while controlling overheads.
 HPX is fully conforming to the C++ ISO Standards and implements the standardized concurrency mechanisms and parallelism facilities.
 Further, HPX extends those facilities to distributed use cases, thus enabling syntactic and semantic equivalence of local and remote operation on the API level.
 HPX uses the C++ future to transform sequential tasks into wait-free asynchronous executions.
-Futurization results in making the data flow execution trees of million lightweight HPX tasks in the proper order.
-HPX also provides a work-stealing task schedular that takes care of a fine-grained parallelizations.
+Futurization results in data flow execution trees of potentially millions of lightweight HPX tasks executed in the proper order.
+HPX also provides a work-stealing task scheduler that takes care of fine-grained parallelizations.
 Furthermore, HPX implements functionalities proposed as part of the ongoing C++ standardization process.

 ![Sketch of HPX's architecture with all the components and their interactions.\label{fig:architecture}](hpx_architecture.pdf)

 \autoref{fig:architecture} sketches HPX's architectures.
 The components of HPX and their references are listed below:

-- **Threading Subsystem** [@kaiser2009parallex] The thread manager manages the light-weighted user level threads created by HPX.
+- **Threading Subsystem** [@kaiser2009parallex] The thread manager manages the light-weight user level threads created by HPX.
 These light-weight threads have extremely short context switching times resulting in the reduced latencies even for very short operations.
 HPX provides following pre-defined scheduling
     policies: static, thread local, and hierarchical.
 - **Active Global Address Space (AGAS)** [@kaiser2014hpx;@amini2019agas] To support distributed objects, HPX supports a global address resolution component that is extending the PGAS model to enable runtime based resource allocation and data placement.
     This layer enables HPX to expose a uniform API for local and remote execution.
 Unlike PGAS, AGAS provides the user with the ability to transparently move global objects in a distributed system.
 This enables AGAS